Tapas bars and cafes

 On the hip-and-happening Alameda, this gelateria has typical Italian flavours such as pistachio, limoncello, and cremino (mascarpone, hazelnut and cocoa), as well as mini-desserts and fruit ice lollies.

 Delicious cakes and quirky, eclectic decor.

 Tapas Bars & Cafes IN TRIANA

 Cosy bar with friendly atmosphere and bullfighting memorabilia on the walls.
 Specialises in appropriately meaty tapas including garlic-roasted beef and revueltos (scrambled eggs) with meat.
 Good wines.

 This cosy Moroccan-style tea house is decorated in soothing tones with lots of floor cushions, rugs and low lighting.
 If you need a change of scene from bright, noisy, tiled tapas bars, this is the place to come.
 Recline in comfort with an exotic tea served in a pretty tea glass.
 Perfect for a good, long chin-wag.

 Puente Isabel II

-This market is located in a beautiful riverside glass and iron building designed by Gustave Eiffel (think Tower in Paris).
-You can enjoy dishes from 20 stalls in the market - gourmet tapas and pinchos, rice, Mexican, sushi, seafood, cheese, and cold meats.
+This market is located in a beautiful riverside glass and iron building designed by Gustave Eiffel (think Tower in Paris) in 1883, and formerly used as a fish market.
+You can enjoy dishes from 20 stalls in the market - gourmet tapas and pinchos, rice, Mexican, sushi, seafood, cheese, cold meats, and ice-cream.
 Plus, naturally, local Sevillano beer and wine.
 More>